 8. Spot a Bald Eagle at the Blackwater National Wildlife Refuge

 My son and I have spotted a few bald eagles closer to Washington D.C. too.
-On a free, mid-afternoon boat cruise on the Patuxent River from the Bladensburg Waterfront Park in Prince George’s County our boat was greeted by a bald eagle soaring down river.
+On a free mid-afternoon boat cruise on the Patuxent River from the Bladensburg Waterfront Park in Prince George’s County, our boat was greeted by a bald eagle soaring down the river.

 There is no shortage of opportunities for hiking in Western Maryland with kids.
 For families with older children, there are approximately 40 miles of the Appalachian Trail in the state of Maryland.
 Maryland’s most popular day hikes on the Appalachian Trail both begin in its state parks.
 Families can hike to Annapolis Rock from Hwy 40 just outside of South Mountain State Park.
 Hikers are rewarded with amazing views once they reach the top.